What is in this leaflet

 Your doctor will tell you how much of this medicine you should take, depending on your condition and whether you are taking other medicines.

-The maximum dose of simvastatin is 80 mg per day.
-This dose should only be used in patients at a high risk of heart problems who have responded to lower doses.
+Because of the increased risk of muscle problems, the 80 mg dose should only be used in patients at a high risk of heart problems who have not reached their cholesterol goal on lower doses.

-The usual starting dose is 40 mg taken in the evening.
+The usual starting dose is 40 mg per day, taken in the evening.

 How to take it